Ankit-Soni-3105/DSA-QUESTIONS/programming_questions_set2.md

 20. **Shop discount - Description on Graphic**
     - Write a program to calculate shop discount as per the given description/graphic.

+21. **bijili bill ka tha yarr**

+22. **Accept an english alphabet from user and check if it is a consonant or a vowel**
+    - Write a program to determine if an input alphabet is a vowel or consonant.

+---

+## LOOPS

+23. **Accept an integer and Print hello world n times**
+    - Write a program to print "Hello World" the number of times specified by user input.

+24. **Print natural numbers up to n**
+    - Write a program to print all natural numbers from 1 to n.

+25. **Reverse for loop.
+Print n to 1**
+    - Write a program to print numbers from n down to 1.

+26. **Take a number as input and print its table**
+    - Example output:
+      ```
+      5 * 1 = 5
+      5 * 2 = 10
+      ...up to 10 terms
+      ```

+27. **Sum up to n terms**
+    - Write a program to calculate the sum of numbers from 1 to n.

+28. **Factorial of a number**
+    - Write a program to calculate the factorial of a given number.

+29. **Print the sum of all even & odd numbers in a range separately**
+    - Write a program to calculate separate sums for even and odd numbers in a given range.

+30. **Print all the factors of a number**
+    - Write a program to find and display all factors of a given number.

+31. **Print the sum of all factors of a number**
+    - Write a program to find and sum all factors of a number
+    - Example: 50 -> 1 + 2 + 5 + 10 + 25 = 43